Robert Carey, 1st Earl of Monmouth: Biography

 Carey went into Scotland again to transact business with Sir George Home over the ownership of Norham.
 He went to Dunfermline Palace and was the guest of Alexander Seton who was the guardian of Prince Charles.
 Charles had stayed behind in Scotland, partly because he was sickly, and Carey wrote that he was "a very weak child".
 Prince Charles came south in September 1604 and the king sent Carey to meet him at Bishop's Auckland.

 On 23 February 1605, he was made governor of Prince Charles.
 Carey's wife, Elizabeth Trevanion (not Aletta Hogenhove, who was the wife of his nephew Sir Robert Carey), a lady in waiting to Anne of Denmark, was responsible for the early training of the weak, stammering Charles.
 She taught the Prince, a late-developer, to walk and talk at the age of three, and was close to him throughout his life.
 Upon her husband's accession to the peerage, she became known as Dame Robert Carey, and is said to be the "Old Dame Dob" referred to in the Jack and Jill nursery rhyme, for her ministrations to the "bruised" King Charles I after his plan to raise revenue by lowering the volume of liquid in the jack (1/2 pint) and gill (1/4 pint) was foiled by publicans by simply making up the difference (up to the 1/2 pint line that is marked by a crown on pint glasses) with water.

 In 1611, he was made the Master of the Robes to the Prince, in 1617 his Chamberlain, and on 6 February 1622, he was created Baron Carey of Leppington.
-In 1623 he followed Charles in his visit to Philip IV of Spain.
+In 1623 he followed Charles in his visit to Philip IV of Spain with a parcel of jewels.
 Following Charles' succession to the throne he was created Earl of Monmouth in 1626.
 In 1621 he sat in Parliament for the last time as MP for Grampound.

 He died on 12 April 1639.
 His eldest son by Elizabeth Trevannion, Henry Carey, 2nd Earl of Monmouth (1596–1661) succeeded him, and on his death without surviving male issue the peerage became extinct.

 His Memoirs were published first by John Boyle, 5th Earl of Cork in 1759.
 A second edition, annotated by Sir Walter Scott, was printed in 1808.

 A new edition was published in 2005, ISBN 1-904466-29-X. The Stirring World of Robert Carey: Robert Carey's Memoirs 1577-1625.